IRMaGiC: Extending Luminous Red Galaxy Selection into the Infrared with Joint Rubin Observatory's Large Survey of Space Time and Roman's High Latitude Imaging Survey: Method

 Red-sequence galaxies display a consistent color-redshift relationship, aligning along a defined ridge in the color-magnitude diagram within a certain intrinsic scatter at any given redshift.
 This feature can be characterized empirically by the following red-sequence template (thereafter RS-template), which is modeled through a set of the parameters smoothly evolving as a function of redshift:

-where $z$ is the redshift, \textbf{c} is the color vector {i - z, z - Y, Y - J, J - H, H - F} of a galaxy, \textbf{a}($z$) and \textbf{s}($z$) are the redshift-dependent intercept (mean color) and slope of the ridge-line. $m$ is the reference magnitude in the reference band.
-According to \citet{Rozo16}, the reference band should lie redwards of the 4000$\AA$ break.
-In this study, We choose F as the reference band. $m_{\mathrm{ref}}(z)$ is defined as the pivot point of the color-magnitude relation and it can be chosen arbitrarily.
+where $z$ is the redshift, \textbf{c} is the color vector {$i - z, z - Y, Y - J, J - H, H - F$} of a galaxy, \textbf{a}($z$) and \textbf{s}($z$) are the redshift-dependent intercept (mean color) and slope of the ridge-line. $m$ is the reference magnitude in the reference band.
+According to \citet{Rozo16}, the reference band should lie redwards of the 4000$\mathrm{\AA}$ break.
+In this study, we choose $F$ as the reference band. $m_{\mathrm{ref}}(z)$ is defined as the pivot point of the color-magnitude relation and it can be chosen arbitrarily.
 In this study, we follow \citet{Rozo16} and set it as the median magnitude of the seed galaxies in the reference band.
 Additionally, a color covariance matrix, $\mathbf{C}_{\textbf{tot}}$ is defined for every galaxy.

 It is composed of two component $\mathbf{C}_{\textbf{obs}}$, the observed color covariance, for any color pair with $C_i = m_a - m_b$ and $C_j = m_q - m_p$,

 with

 and $\mathbf{C}_{\textbf{int}}(z)$, the intrinsic red-sequence color covariance.
 The calibration of the red-sequence parameters $\mathbf{a}(z)$, $\mathbf{s}(z)$ and $\mathbf{C_{\mathrm{int}}(z)}$ is discussed in detail in Section~\ref{sec: rs-caliberation}.